shaloo/docs.arcana/docs/howto/integrate-app/wagmi.md

 !!! tip "Wagmi `createClient` and `configClient`"

-      For more details on the `createClient` and `configClient` functions of the Wagmi package, see [Wagmi Getting Started Guide](https://wagmi.sh/react/getting-started) and [Wagmi 1.x.y Migration Guide](https://wagmi.sh/core/guides/migrate-from-v1-to-v2).
+      For more details on the `createClient` and `configClient` functions of the Wagmi package, see [Wagmi Getting Started Guide](https://wagmi.sh/react/getting-started) and {% include "./text-snippets/wagmi_migration_guide_ref.md" %}.

 Now specify the requisite Wagmi constituents to `WagmiConfig` component: